gajus/moa/README.md

 ## API

 This section of the documentation is using code examples from a fictional application to introduce you to the API.
-The model in the example extends from:
+The `My\App\Model\Person` model in the example extends from:

 ```php
 /**